MariusHahn/GeographicInformationSystemsAssignments/Assignment1/solution.md

 #### Discussion

 The *konstanz_city* polygon selects the city area of Konstanz.
-By looking for amenity *bar* and *pub* we  in the planet_osm_point table we get all bars and pubs.
+By looking for amenity *bar* and *pub*  in the planet_osm_point table we get all bars and pubs.
 Now we have to look which of them are in the Konstanz city area.
 This is done with the join below on behalf of the `st_contains` function.

 #### Query